bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

      * [new branch]      testing    -> origin/testing
     git "checkout" "4d31f45eb2db037f0143f509872a619f9aac8c09"

-If the build is started without a commit hash, only with a branch parameter, that’s similar to
+If the build is started without a commit hash, only with a branch parameter, that’s similar to:

     git checkout BRANCH